 Lawyer Licensing - American Bar Association - Use the American Bar Association (ABA) website to find information about how lawyers become licensed with a state agency in each state.
 That agency can help you to find out if a person has a law license and is permitted to practice in a particular state.
 The article has links to each agency so that you can check if a lawyer is licensed.
 Find information on disbarred attorneys or whether the attorney has been disciplined or suspended from practice.

 State Bar Association Directory - Lawyer Legion created a list of information about the different state bar associations throughout the United States.
 Some states have a voluntary bar association that focuses on advancing and improving the legal profession.
 Some states have a bar that is a government-sanctioned body charged with the regulation and licensing of attorneys.
 In some states, one organization serves both functions.
 Every state, however, has at least one entity that exists to assure confidence in and accountability for attorneys.

-If you need to find out whether an attorney is licensed to practice in a particular state, then visit the above list of attorney directories maintained by each state's bar association.
-Often called the "roll of attorneys," these directories provide the most updated contact information and disciplinary record for each attorney.
+If you need to find out whether an attorney is licensed to practice in a particular state, visit the above list of attorney directories maintained by each state's bar association.
+Often called the "roll of attorneys," these directories provide each attorney's most updated contact information and disciplinary record.

-Because the attorney is required to keep the information updated, these directories maintained by the state bar are often the best source of the most current information about the attorney.
+Because the attorney must keep the information updated, these directories maintained by the state bar are often the best source of the most current information about the attorney.

-The directories maintained by the state bar tend to be far more accurate than the commercial online attorney directories like Lawyer Legion, AVVO, Justia, Findlaw, or Lawyers.com.
+The directories maintained by the state bar tend to be far more accurate than the commercial online attorney directories like Lawyer Legion, AVVO, Justia, Findlaw, Lawyers.com, or Best Lawyers.

-Many of these directories help the public lookup an attorney focused on a particular practice area of the law.
-A few of the directories provide information about board-certified attorneys in one of the state-sponsored or national ABA recognized specialization programs.
+Many of these directories help the public look up an attorney focused on a particular practice area of the law.
+A few directories provide information about board-certified attorneys in a state-sponsored or national ABA-recognized specialization program.
 In many states, the State Bar or local bar associations maintain Lawyer Referral Services to assist the public in finding an attorney.